 No other complete gutter system on the market has a curved hood like ours.
 Our hood blocks debris from entering the gutters, allowing it to slide off.
 Most other complete systems or gutter guards have a flat hood that acts as a shelf, allowing debris to collect and build up, putting pressure on the gutter system.

-How K-Guard Works
+How K-Guard Prevents Drainage Problems

 You may wonder how these components protect a home from drainage issues.
 Can water even enter the system if a hood is covering the gutters?
 Absolutely!
 Water that drains from the roof enters the gutter through a narrow opening, flows through the gutters, into the downspouts, and is directed away from the home.